The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Introduction

 First, augmentations can be used to generate a large number of variations from a single image.
 This can effectively address issue i) and allow for evaluating the research question on standard architectures and datasets.
 This use of data augmentations to generate variety is drastically different to their usual use-case in which transformations are generated to implicitly encode desirable invariances during training.

-Second, to tackle the difficulty of providing information about the ``rest of the world'' in the single datum setting, we opt to use the outputs of a supervisedly trained model in a knowledge distillation (KD) fashion.
-While KD~\cite{hinton2015distilling} is originally proposed for improving small models' performance by leveraging what larger models have learned, we re-purpose this as a simple way to provide a supervisory signal about semantic classes into the training process.
+Second, to tackle the difficulty of providing information about semantic categories in the single datum setting, we opt to use the outputs of a supervisedly trained model in a knowledge distillation (KD) fashion.
+While KD~\citep{hinton2015distilling} is originally proposed for improving small models' performance by leveraging what larger models have learned, we re-purpose this as a simple way to provide a supervisory signal about semantic classes into the training process.

 We combine the above two ideas and provide both student and teacher only with augmented versions of a single datum, and train the student to match the teacher's imagined class-predictions of classes -- almost all of which are not contained in the single datum, see~\cref{fig:splash}.
 While practical applications do result from our method -- for example we provide results on single image dataset based model compression in the Appendix -- our goal in this paper is analyzing \textit{the fundamental question} of how well neural networks trained from a single datum can extrapolate to semantic classes, like those of CIFAR, SpeechCommands, ImageNet or even Kinetics.